jouho/geoblockchain/README.md

 A DApp can have frontend code and user interfaces written in any language (just like an app) that can make calls to its backend.
 Furthermore, its frontend can be hosted on decentralized storage such as Swarm or IPFS.

-In this project, Ethereum network is used to create a DApp.
-Ethereum is one of the popular programmable blockchain in the world.
+In this project, the Ethereum network is used to create a DApp.
+Ethereum is one of the popular programmable blockchains in the world.
 Like other blockchains, Ethereum has a native cryptocurrency called Ether (ETH), but unlike other blockchains, Ethereum can do much more since Ethereum is programmable.
 This means that developers can use it to build new kinds of applications, notably DApp.

 If an app = frontend + server, since Ethereum contracts are code that runs on the global Ethereum decentralized peer-to-peer network, then:

 DApp = frontend + contracts

-Below is a sample of developing smart contract writte in a programming language called `solidity`:
+Below is a sample of developing smart contract written in a programming language called `solidity`:

     pragma solidity ^0.5.10;